-In the Torah world of the last generation, a true revolution has taken place.
+In the Torah world of recent generations, a true revolution has taken place.

-Annotated Gemaras, clear explanations, and accessible books have opened the gates of Gemara study to many.
+Annotated Gemaras, clear explanations, accessible books — all of these have opened the gates of Gemara study to many.

-Today, even someone who did not grow up with strong foundations in learning can open an annotated Gemara and understand complex passages relatively easily.
+Today, even someone who did not grow up with strong foundations in learning can open an annotated Gemara and understand complex sugyot relatively easily.

-Yeshiva students study for years, yet do not know how to learn Gemara independently.
+Students spend years in yeshiva, yet do not know how to learn Gemara on their own.

 When a student opens an annotated Gemara, they receive a finished product: